Video mode initialization and transition to protected mode

 As the comment says: Do the last things and invoke protected mode, so let's see what these last things are and switch into protected mode.

-At the first line, there is an inline assembly statement with the cli instruction which clears the interrupt flag.
-After this, external interrupts are disabled.
-The next line disables NMI (non-maskable interrupt).
-An interrupt is a signal to the CPU which is emitted by hardware or software.
-After getting such a signal, the CPU suspends the current instruction sequence, saves its state and transfers control to the interrupt handler.
+An interrupt is a signal to the CPU that is emitted by hardware or software.
+After getting such a signal, the CPU suspends the current instruction sequence, saves its state, and transfers control to the interrupt handler.
 After the interrupt handler has finished its work, it transfers control back to the interrupted instruction.
-Non-maskable interrupts (NMI) are interrupts which are always processed, independently of permission.
-They cannot be ignored and are typically used to signal for non-recoverable hardware errors.
-We will not dive into the details of interrupts now but we will be discussing them in the next posts.
+Non-maskable interrupts (NMI) are interrupts that are always processed, independently of permission.
+They cannot be ignored and are typically used to signal non-recoverable hardware errors.
+We will not dive into the details of interrupts now, but we will discuss them in the next parts.

 To verify whether the A20 line is already enabled or not, the kernel performs a simple memory test.
 It begins by setting the FS register to 0x0000 and the GS register to 0xffff values.
 By doing this, an access to FS:0x200 (A20_TEST_ADDR) points into the very beginning of memory, while an access to GS:0x2010 refers to a location just past the one-megabyte boundary.
 If the A20 line is disabled, the latter will wrap around and point to the same physical address.